Psychologists have proven that colour not only can have an affect on our mood, but that it can also communicate our emotions as well.

 About the author:

 Sophia Smith is an Australian based beauty, fashion and lifestyle blogger.
 She has a great passion for DIY projects and the latest fashion trends.
-Sophia writes mostly about beauty and fashion related topics, mainly through blogs and articles.
-She is a regular contributor at High Style Life.
+Sophia writes mostly about beauty and fashion related topics and is a regular writer for The Carousel and Women Love Tech.